audiologiks/findajob/kb/workabroad/USA/readme.md

 ## Links on Working in the United States, in Japanese and English
   Different types of available visas and job sites to look at

+- Working in the US, being able to be hired and fired more easily
+- Different culture than Europe and Japan, with more short-term focus on jobs rather than long-term stability or regulation.

 ### Links on Visas
 US Green Card Diversity Visa